fargolo/AnalyticComb.jl/README.md

 See the [docs](https://fargolo.github.io/AnalyticComb.jl/dev/).

-Check the text book by Flajolet & Sedgewick ( https://algo.inria.fr/flajolet/Publications/book.pdf ) and Coursera's full course by Robert Sedgewick ( https://www.coursera.org/learn/analytic-combinatorics ) for more.
+Check the text book by [Flajolet & Sedgewick](https://algo.inria.fr/flajolet/Publications/book.pdf) and [Coursera's full course by Robert Sedgewick](https://www.coursera.org/learn/analytic-combinatorics) for more.

-Kudos to Ricardo Bittencourt ( https://github.com/ricbit/ ) for his introductory texts on the subject and for helping in an initial implementation.
+Kudos to [Ricardo Bittencourt](https://github.com/ricbit/) for his introductory texts on the subject and for helping in an initial implementation.

 # Quick start

 ## Install

-Python package sympy is required.
+Python package sympy is required for some utilities.

 ```
 $python -m pip install --upgrade pip